joernio/flatgraph-docs/content/_index.md

 * transactions, and therefor all ACID properties (atomicity, consistency, isolation, durability)
 * fail safety: flatgraph does not create a write-ahead log - this is not a design decision though and could be implemented if needed
 * remoting: flatgraph does not provide a client in order to connect to a remote flatgraph instance and/or manage concurrent clients
+* clustering: flatgraph does not support multiple instances that coordinate each other
 * swapping to disk: your graph will need to fit into the heap at all times

 ## Glimpse of a simple use case
-I have a history in [tinkerpop](https://tinkerpop.apache.org), so allow me to take a very simple graph domain from there to show how to get started with flatgraph.
-Working code is often better than prose: and the full setup is part of the tests in the [flatgraph repository](https://github.com/joernio/flatgraph).
+We have a history in [tinkerpop](https://tinkerpop.apache.org), so allow us to use a very simple graph domain from there to show how to get started with flatgraph.
+Working code is typically better than prose: the full setup is part of the tests in the [flatgraph repository](https://github.com/joernio/flatgraph).
 {{< figure src="/grateful-dead-schema.png" caption="grateful dead sample domain">}}

 Excerpt from the [GratefulDead domain schema](https://github.com/joernio/flatgraph/blob/44005cf16373dfaf629da8628071ebbfaf02b551/test-schemas/src/main/scala/flatgraph/testdomains/GratefulDead.scala):